Quatton/markit/README.md

 ## Motivation

 Being a solopreneur is hard.
 You have to do everything yourself: from building a product to marketing and selling it.
-There are a lot of things to do and it's easy to get overwhelmed.
+You will be wearing multiple hats at a time and it's easy to get overwhelmed.

 One day, I encountered this tweet from [Dan Kulkov](https://twitter.com/quattonbud/status/1677043871619100677) and I got inspired to build a tool around it so I replied to him.